 • Experiencing intense emotions related to your child’s performance – whether academic, athletic, extra-circular, dating life, etc.

-• Forcing your own hobby or goal biases onto your child
+• Forcing your hobby or goal biases onto your child

 • You are more nervous before competitions or important events than your kids are